bloch-elkouby-lab/website/events/index.md

 The presentation will include a review of recent research and introduce practical clinical tools that strengthen the therapeutic alliance during crisis, such as narrative-informed assessment models, alliance-centered safety planning, and integrative inpatient interventions.
 It will also highlight the current innovative training resources that utilize artificial intelligence to support clinicians in accessing and managing high-risk situations.

 The exact time for the presentation is to be determined.
+Flyers for the event have been attached below.
 {% endcapture %}